-Assam has the highest maternal mortality rate in India (237 women die out of 1,00,000 during pregnancy or birth).
+The state of Assam in India has the highest maternal mortality rate in India.
+More than 237 women die out of 1,00,000 during pregnancy or birth.

 Community health workers are their primary (often only) point of contact.

 Pragati complements the existing health care ecosystem and helps to develop and improve relevant skill set among health workers.

 Pragati is a mobile-based peer learning platform for community health workers:

 • to create, learn and share contextual learnings within the community.

 • to view interactive, and memorable training modules in VR, as 360 degrees and 2D videos